-Despite its' effectiveness, social selling can be challenging since it requires consistent engagement for best results.
+Despite its effectiveness, social selling can be challenging since it requires consistent engagement for the best results.

 If your team doesn't have time to scan their network every day and find the best interaction opportunities, outsource this process to a virtual sales assistant.
 If you give them the criteria for what kinds of people and topics you're interested in, they'll provide a daily list of relevant social posts for your team to comment on and contacts they should reach out to.

-Outsourcing the research portion of social selling lets your team more time creating helpful interactions that keep them top-of-mind with high-priority connections.
+Outsourcing the research portion of social selling gives your team more time to create helpful interactions that keep them top-of-mind with high-priority connections.

 Prevent Leads from Slipping Through the Cracks

 Not all leads are ready to close shortly after their first interaction with sales.
 Some need weeks, if not months, to do the research and budgeting required to figure out if a solution is right for them.

 When many reps hear that a lead wants to delay the sale, they often make them a low priority since they'd rather focus on opportunities they can close in the current quota period.
 Though this approach seems logical, it disregards slower prospects who are highly qualified and capable of converting into substantial deals.

 Outsourcing your sales pipeline management can prevent these leads from slipping through the cracks by ensuring that every lead has comprehensive notes and follow-up reminders on their records.
 These follow-ups keep your solution top of mind for prospects and provide resources that can aid their research process.